An Easy Guide To Buying A House in Japan: 6 Tips To Know

 Mail and Bill-Payment Service for Second Property Owners

-MailMate provides property management services for foreigners and non-Japanese speakers in Japan and abroad.
-These services include helping with utilities, scanning mail for online viewing purposes, and acting as your tax representative.
+MailMate provides property management services include helping you get set up with utilities, scanning property mail for online viewing, connecting you to the internet, and acting as your tax representative to help you stay compliant with local governments.

 MailMate Liaison and dashboard